-Name Plate: $1\frac{1}{8}$ " oval nickel silver or brass plate imbedded in any handle except walnut, leather, Ivorite, maple and Model 25 handle material.
+Name Plate: $1\frac{1}{8}$ " oval nickel silver or brass plate imbedded in any handle except - walnut, leather, Ivorite, maple and Model 25 handle material.
+Not available on handles with single finger grip.
 Usually fitted on trademark side of knife, with the following exception: when installed on a handle with finger grips, the plate must be placed on top of handle or on side opposite the grips.
 Please specify preferred location and nickel silver or brass plate.